 Tram operator in Vienna gets new Unimog road-railer.

 Over 900 million passengers use Vienna's local public rail transport every year – a task that demands smooth and efficient operation.
-To enable it to maintain the around 300 km track network even more reliably, the municipal operator has now been provided with an extra Unimog road-railer emergency vehicle.
-The successor to a Unimog U 416 that had been in service for over 30 years, the professional U 423 implement carrier will in future be responsible for shunting movements and repair services.
+To enable it to maintain the around 300 km track network even more reliably, the municipal operator has been provided with an extra Unimog road-railer emergency vehicle.
+The successor to a Unimog U 416 that had been in service for over 30 years, the professional U 423 implement carrier is responsible for shunting movements and repair services.

 Use in tunnels calls for state-of-the-art emissions technology.